Stuyk/altv-quickstart/README.md

 3. Wait for files to download.

-4. Type `npm init`

-5. Type `npm run update`.
+4. Type `npm run update`.
    5.1.
 This can be used whenever you need to update your server files.
    5.2.
 Follow the instructions on screen.

-6. Run `altv-server.exe` OR `./start.sh` if you're on linux.
+5. Run `altv-server.exe` OR `./start.sh` if you're on linux.
-   6.1.
+   5.1.
 Try running these from console; it gives a better experience.
-   6.2.
-Double Tip; Use VSCode's built in command line to run it by pressing `Ctrl + Shift + `` 6.3.
+   5.2.
+Double Tip; Use VSCode's built in command line to run it by pressing `Ctrl + Shift + `` 5.3.
 Press Ctrl + C to stop the server.
 ```